Dependency injection

 Dependency injection is an integral part of a typical Java application.
 ActiveWeb supports seamless integration with Google Guice.

-At the heart of a Google Guice DI, there is a concept of a module.
+At the heart of a Google Guice DI, is a concept of a module.

 Creation of a Guice module